nogarcia/expresso/README.md

 ## Plans
 I'm planning to switch from plain HTML, JS, and CSS to Angular and Typescript.
 The main reason is because I've seen a lot of incremental games using Angular routes, which I think are pretty amazing.
-But right now, I'm gonna stay in HTML, JS, and CSS cuz I want to add some more features:
+But right now, I'm gonna stay in HTML, JS, and CSS because I want to add some more features:
 * Maybe an upgrade tab, if I can figure out how to do it without exploding.
 It might have different flavors of croissants and cookies (yes, like in cookie-clicker)
+* Upgrades: coffee flavours, croissant flavours
+* Dollars per Second in the info
+* Percentage DpS in tooltips

 ## Changelog
 There is a changelog [here](CHANGELOG.md).
 It is a compiled list of updates since `v.0.1`.